MarketSquare/robotframework-tidy/docs/source/configuration/index.rst

         END
         Formatted

-It's possible to disable formatting in whole file by putting ``# robotidy: off`` in first line:
+It's possible to disable the formatting in whole file by putting ``# robotidy: off`` on first line:

 .. code-block:: robotframework